gmihaylov/netsuite-chatgpt-integration/README.md

 ## NetSuite ChatGPT Integration
 - Since version 1.2.0 you can integrate NetSuite with ChatGPT via !givemorecontext magic word
-- You can set template and which transaction fields to be exposed to ChatGPT when calling !givemorecontext in NetSuiteChatGPTChat_SL
+- You can set template and which transaction fields to be exposed to ChatGPT when calling !givemorecontext in NetSuiteChatGPTIntegration_SL

 ## How to integrate ChatGPT with NetSuite?
 You can integrate / give more context to ChatGPT by exposing sensitive data like transaction number, transaction amount or any other transaction field values.

-This is possible by enabling context mode in NetSuiteChatGPTChat_UE:
+This is possible by enabling context mode in NetSuiteChatGPTIntegration_UE:
 ```
 const contextMode = true;
 ```
-The magic word, exposed fields and prompt that give more context to ChatGPT can be configured in NetSuiteChatGPTChat_SL:
+The magic word, exposed fields and prompt that give more context to ChatGPT can be configured in NetSuiteChatGPTIntegration_SL:
 ```
 const CONTEXT_MAGIC_WORD = '!givemorecontext';
 const CONTEXT_EXPOSED_FIELDS = ['tranid'];
 const CONTEXT_PROMPT = "I'm currently logged into NetSuite and viewing Sales Order ${tranid}";
 ```

 Then in the chat popup just say: !givemorecontext.
-If contextMode is set to true in NetSuiteChatGPTChat_UE, the UserEvent will instruct the service Suitelet that you're in context mode, Suitelet will source and replace field values from the current transaction in your prompt and send it to ChatGPT.
+If contextMode is set to true in NetSuiteChatGPTIntegration_UE, the UserEvent will instruct the service Suitelet that you're in context mode, Suitelet will source and replace field values from the current transaction in your prompt and send it to ChatGPT.

 The chat box will ⚠️ WARN YOU ⚠️ that you're exposing / sending sensitive information to OpenAI API.